awwx/meteor-wiki/Getting-Started-with-Auth.md

 - [Client] A global Handlebars helper named `currentUser` (e.g. `{{#if currentUser}}Make private{{/if}}`)

 #### Configuration
 [Client/Server] `Meteor.accounts.config(options)` - Global configuration of the accounts system.
-Affects both the lower-level APIs such as Meteor.createUser and the appearance of `accounts-ui`.
+Affects both the low-level API and the appearance of `accounts-ui`.

 NOTE: We are fairly confident that this API will change.